Assassination of Mohamed Boudiaf: Assassination

+Perpetrator

+Lambarek Boumaarafi (born 1966 in Meskiana) is a former second lieutenant of the special intervention group (GIS) of the Algerian Army who, on 29 June 1992 in Annaba, assassinated Algerian president Mohamed Boudiaf.

+Twenty days after the assassination, a commission of inquiry named immediately after the assassination made its finding: it was a conspiracy.
+In support of this thesis, the six members of the commission, while noting that Boumaarafi had no "profile" of a kamikaze acting on his own initiative, noted the criminal negligence of security services which facilitated the task of the killer.

+He was part of a special operations group (GIS) dependent on Département du Renseignement et de la Sécurité (DRS) responsible for various law enforcement operations.
+This brigade was theoretically not charged with ensuring the safety of President Boudiaf.
+This situation, and its confusing explanations, have cast doubt on the reasons that led his superiors to assign him that day to protect the Algerian president.

+During the mutiny of Algiers Serkadji prison, in June 1995, that killed 100 people including 96 prisoners, his disappearance was discussed.
+Boumaarafi currently lives in prison.
+In June 2007, his father claimed that he was not the perpetrator.

 International circumstances

 Boudiaf's assassination coincided with the Algerian state-owned oil company Sonatrach's launch in London of a first onshore leasing round in which it sought participation by foreign oil companies in opening up new production facilities in Algeria.
 Oil prices rose on immediate fears that the killing of Boudiaf might trigger unrest that could hit production, but they fell back later in the day.
 Sources believe there may be a short-term disruption of exports from Algeria, but the country will have to sell oil eventually.

 The United States, the Organization of African Unity, and other western nations condemned the killing.
 By contrast, the Iranian politician and ayatollah Ahmad Jannati reportedly expressed his pleasure about Boudiaf's death, prompting a harsh denunciation from the Algerians.

 The attack on Boudiaf was the Arab world's most dramatic political killing since Egyptian President Anwar Sadat was assassinated by Islamic fundamentalists in 1981.